biolink/biolink-model/tests/test_scripts/output/genmarkdown/biolink-model/EntityToPhenotypicFeatureAssociation.md

     * _the relationship type by which a subject is connected to an object in an association_
     * range: relationship type [required]
     * inherited from: association
+ * _severity qualifier_
+    * _a qualifier used in a phenotypic association to state how severe the phenotype is in the subject_
+    * range: severity value
+    * inherited from: entity to feature or disease qualifiers
  * _subject_
     * _connects an association to the subject of the association.
 For example, in a gene-to-phenotype association, the gene is subject and phenotype is object._
     * range: **string** [required]